Gr0minet/seccomp_tuto/tp.md

 scmp_filter_ctx ctx;
 ```

 We need to initialize the context with a default behaviour.
-The behaviour will be the one to be used in case the program calls a syscall that does not match any of the configured seccomp filter rules (see man 3 seccomp_init).
+The behaviour will be the one to be used in case the program calls a syscall that does not match any of the configured seccomp filter rules (see man seccomp_init(3)).

 The behaviour can be one of :